 JUVICT-001

 ATTORNEY OR PARTY WITHOUT ATTORNEY (Name, State Bar number, and address) FOR COURT USE ONLY

-TELEPHONE NO.: FAX NO. (Optional):
+TELEPHONE NO : FAX NO .
+(Optional):

 E-MAIL ADDRESS (Optional):

-ATTORNEY FOR (Name): SUPERIOR COURT OF CALIFORNIA, COUNTY OF
+ATTORNEY FOR (Name):

+SUPERIOR COURT OF CALIFORNIA, COUNTY OF

 STREET ADDRESS:

 MAILING ADDRESS:

 CITY AND ZIP CODE:

-BRANCH NAME:
+BRANCH NAME: -

 CHILD'S NAME: CASE NUMBER:

-CHILD'S NAME. ana matian nav ahild

-HEARING DATE: TIME: one motion per child PARTMENT:
+one motion per child HEARING DATE TIME DEF PARTMENT:

-MOTION FOR TE ANSFER
+MOTION FOR TRANSFER

-County C Child Molfaro Donartmont I by and through counsel, or
+County Child Welfare Department, b

-☐ Probation Department, requests an order transferring the
+Probation Department, requests an order transferring the above-referenced ca se to

 County.
-7 450 70 70 70 70 70 70 70 70 70 70 70 70 70

-, attorney for A.F.
+, attorney for

-requests an order transferring the above-referenced case to л County.
+requests an order transferring the above-referenced case to County.

-This motion is brought pursuant to Welfare and Institutions C ,ode ∐ §3/5 ∐ ∫ §750
+This motion is brought pursuant to Welfare and Institutions Code S375 §750 ☐ Other:

+- · - - - 3.
+35

 A. Facts of Case 1.
 Type of Case

-' minor Dependent
+Delinquency Dependency Nonminor Dependent

 2. Disposition

-☐ Disposition not yet imposed

-☐ Disposition imposed on:
+☐ Disposition not yet imposed/deferred ☐ Disposition imposed from sending county on:

+·

+Confinement Time/Custody Credit (Delinquency Cases Only) As of the overall term of confinement time in the sendir ad county was:

+a.
+As or the overall term of commentatine in the serial ig county was.

+b.
+Overall Custody Credits:

-B. Best Interests (State why the proposed transfer is in the be est interests of the minor or nonminor.)
+B. Best Interests (State why the proposed transfer is in the best interest of the minor or non minor)

+D. Dest interests (4-10 m) no proposition in the second se

-C. Verification of Residence 1.
-The ☐ parent's/legal guardian's address ☐ nor ominor's address in th e proposed receiving county
+C. Verification of Residence

+1. The parent's/legal guardian's address nonminor's address in th e proposed receiving county

-was confirmed by the sending county's agency as: illillor s address ill til e proposed receiving country
+was confirmed by the sending county's agency as:

 Name:

-Address: Stata Zin

-City: Phone: State Zip
+Address: City: State Zip

-2. The ☐ probation officer ☐ social worker in the ne receivina county ba as conducted an address check

-and verified the address. te receiving county the ac conducted an address shock

-3. Verification completed by: Date 1 verified:

-4. Documentation establishing residency in the propos sed receiving county is s attached to this motion.
+Phone: -· r

+Page 4 of 4

-Form Adopted for Mandatory Use MOTION FOR TRA NEED Page 1 of 3 Welfare and Institutions Code, §§ 17.1, 375 , 750
+Form Adopted for Mandatory Use MOTION FOR TRANSFER JUNCT-001 [Rev. July 17, 2015] Welfare and Institutions Code, §§ 17.1, 375, 750

-Form Adopted for Mandatory Use UJVICT-001 [Rev. August 4, 2014] Southern Calif.
-Transfer Protocol MOPEK Womano and managaris Code, 53, 17.1, 515 , 150
+Southern Calif.
+Transfer Protocol

-JUVICT-001 CHILD)'S NAME ē: : CASE NUMBER: D. 1.
-2. 3.
-4. 5.
-Nan ation Information ne of last school attended: ne of school district: Name of current Educational Rights Holder or Name of proposed Educational Rights Holder or There is an Individual Education Plan (IEP) for or Surrogate Parent: E. Servi 1. · · · · can 2. elevel of services required by parent or leq posed receiving county. egal guardian can cannot be met in the 3. scribe the type and level of service or supervision, drug treatment, residential, outpatient, NA only, etc.). on required by the minor and/or parent or legal guardian 4.
-A copy of the most recent case plan is attache ed.
-F. 1.
-Other The current status of the Indian Child Welfare .
-Act (ICWA) is (specify): 2.
-Parentage has been determined as indicated i in minute order dated: 3.
-A WIC §241.1 determination has been made a as indicated in the minute order dated: 4.
-Restitution has been determined in the amoun See minute order dated: nt of \$ 5.
-The minor has exceptional medical needs (spec ecify): 6.
-There are pending Uniform Child Custody Juris case. risdiction and Enforcement Act (UCCJEA) issues in this 7.
-Other: leclare : that the information on this form is true and corre rect to the best of my knowledge.
-(TY PE OR PRI INT NAME OF PROBATION OFFICER SOCIAL WORKER) (SIGNATURE) (TY PE OR PRI INT NAME OF PARTY ATTORNEY FOR PARTY) (SIGNATURE) Form Ac lopted for M fandatory Use MOTION FOR Page 2 of 3 R TRANSFER Welfare and Institutions Code, §§ 17.1, 375 , 750 INICTION FOR
+JUVICT-001 HILD'S NAME: CASE NUMBER: The probation officer social worker conducted an address check and verified the address.
+Verification completed by: Date verified: Documentation establishing residency in the propose The following documentation is attached: ed receiving county is attached to this motion.
+D. Education Information 1.
+Name of last school attended: 2.
+Name of school district: 3.
+Name of current Educational Rights Holder or St. 4.
+Name of proposed Educational Rights Holder of St. 5.
+There is an Individual Education Plan (IEP) for r Surrogate Parent: E. Services 1.
+The level of services required by the minor ca n The level of services required by parent or leg proposed receiving county. al guardian can cannot be met in the Describe the type and level of service or supervision (e.g., drug treatment, residential, outpatient, NA only, etc.). required by the minor and/or parent or legal guardian 4.
+Dr. [ICT Protocol, Chp.
+3, Section B(4).]
+Parentage has been determined as indicated in minute order dated: 3.
+A WIC §241.1 determination has been made as s indicated in the minute order dated: Restitution has been determined in the amount See minute order dated: of\$ 5.
+The minor has exceptional medical needs (speci ify):